 Key strategies for parents to help with the Terrible Twos!

-You can go out and ask any parent or guardian about raising children and parenting even without the terrible twos thrown and they will tell you it is an extremely challenging experience.
-The massive upside to parenting is that it is so very rewarding, culminating in an experience that just can’t be beaten or topped in any way.
+You can go out and ask any parent or guardian about raising children and parenting in general, even without the terrible twos thrown in and they will tell you it is an extremely challenging experience.
+One of the hardest jobs there is!
+The massive upside to parenting is that it is so very rewarding, culminating in an experience that just can't be beaten or topped in any way.
 I am the proud father of two awesome boys (with perhaps one more child on the way!) who at the time of writing are now 3 and 6.

 The Terrible Twos does not always strike!

-My first boy, Kaleb, was pretty reserved actually and happily for us, did not give us that much grief at the terrible twos stage to be honest.
-He certainly had his times but overall, he was pretty cruisy.
+My first boy, Kaleb, was pretty reserved to be honest and happily for us, did not give us that much grief at the terrible twos stage.
+He certainly had his times (what kid doesn't) but overall, he was pretty cruisy.
 However my second born, Seth, is another matter entirely!
 He sure has given us some ample exposure on how the terrible twos can affect the family balance for both good and bad!

 With the arrival of Seth came the arrival of the terrible twos!

-He is defiant, stands up for himself, argumentative, challenging, aggressive (without being mean! ), noisy, mischievous and into ABSOLUTELY EVERYTHING!
-He seems to have an impeccable and never wrong radar that seems to magnetically draw him to whatever he just shouldn’t be touching or playing with – no matter where it is hidden!
-He also knows what he wants (at the ripe old age of 3!) and doesn’t like to take a backward step or give a single inch.
+Our little man is defiant, stands up for himself, argumentative, challenging, aggressive (without being mean! :)), noisy, mischievous and into ABSOLUTELY EVERYTHING!
+He seems to have an impeccable and never wrong radar that seems to magnetically draw him to whatever he just shouldn't be touching or playing with - no matter where it is hidden!
+He also knows what he wants (at the ripe old age of 3!) and doesn't like to take a backward step or give a single inch.

 I won't even start yet about his temper tantrums and yelling (classic sign of the terrible twos)!
 He is also what we call the justice commissioner of our home and the righter of all wrongs!
 All very obvious examples of the terrible twos!